thycotic/wpf-docs/using-wpf/index.md

    ![image-20191205162559891](images/image-20191205162559891.png)

-   >**Note:** If you are logged on WPF and do not see the green check in the username text box, please try refreshing the web page to make it appear.
+   >**Note**: If you are logged on WPF and do not see the green check in the username text box, please try refreshing the web page to make it appear.

 1. Click the Thycotic logo.
 A WPF popup opens and one of two things can happen: